 The White Paper sets out how the British Government must respond to requests for assistance from the 19 British Overseas Territories, naming three of them, including St Helena, as being most in need.

-Thanks to its geographic remoteness St Helena has particular need for government assistance to help it become a self-sufficient and thriving economy, it says.
+Thanks to its geographic remoteness, St Helena has a particular need for government assistance to help it become a self-sufficient and thriving economy, it says.

 Secure and sustainable registration system

 With St Helena’s first airport due to open in 2016, the island’s authorities expect tourism and inward investment to boom.
 But they want to ensure the benefits are fairly shared, the delicate beauty of the island’s green heartland is protected and the land registration system is modernised and made more secure and sustainable.

 Head of International Business Development Emma Vincent met Mr MacRitchie to discuss how HM Land Registry could help and realised it was vital to visit St Helena.